-The information in this article was extracted from a UL bulletin to its members, jointly drafted by UL, the American Iron and Steel Institute (AISI) and AISC, and is meant to inform the industry of updates to UL firerated designs that specify a "Restricted Load Condition."
-It is being presented as the result of a series of tests sponsored by AISI to investigate this subject matter.
-Over the coming months, the UL directory will be updated to reflect these new findings both in the general information of BXUV as well as in the specific fire rated designs.
-Proposed updates are also included.
+Attached to this cover letter you will find a correspondence (Attachment 1) jointly drafted by UL, the American Iron and Steel Institute (AISI), and the American Institute of Steel Construction (AISC) informing the industry of updates to UL fire rated designs that specify a "Restricted Load Condition."
+This information is being presented to you as a result of a series of tests sponsored by AISI to investigate this subject matter.
+Over the coming months the UL directory will be updated to reflect these new findings both in the general information of BXUV as well as in the specific fire rated designs.
+A copy of the proposed updates is also included in this correspondence (Attachment 2).
+Additional communications will be provided as we continue to address industry concerns over restricted loading conditions.
+If you have any questions about this information please do not hesitate to contact the undersigned.